Phantasm (film): Themes

 Film scholar John Kenneth Muir interprets Phantasm as being about mourning and death.
-The protagonist, Mike, is grieving the death of his parents and on the cusp of young adulthood.
-The imagery alternates between mundane and surreal, blurring the lines between reality and nightmare while exploring the larger themes of confrontation with death, grief, and coming of age.
+The protagonist, Mike, is grieving the death of his parents and is on the cusp of young adulthood.
+The imagery alternates between the mundane and the surreal, blurring the lines between reality and nightmare while exploring the broader themes of confronting death, grief, and coming of age.

-Many of the film's fans are adolescent boys or men who saw the film during their adolescence.
+Many of the film's fans are adolescent boys or men who saw it during adolescence.
 According to star Angus Scrimm, the film "gives expression to all their insecurities and fears".
 Scrimm states that the theme of loss and how, by fantasizing about death, the young protagonist Mike Pearson deals with the deaths in his family drives the story.
-Don Coscarelli identifies it as a "predominately male story" that young teens respond to.
+Don Coscarelli identifies it as a "predominantly male story" to which young teens respond.
 Scrimm explains the popularity of the film as fans responding to themes of death, and the Tall Man himself represents death.
 Muir describes the Tall Man as embodying childhood fears of adults and states that the Tall Man wins in the end because dreams are the only place in which death can be defeated.
 American views of death are another theme, of which Coscarelli said:

-I had a compunction to try to do something in the horror genre and I started thinking about how our culture handles death; it's different than in other societies.
+I had a compunction to try to do something in the horror genre, and I started thinking about how our culture handles death; it's different than in other societies.
 We have this central figure of a mortician.
-He dresses in dark clothing, he lurks behind doors, they do procedures on the bodies we don't know about.
+He dresses in dark clothing, he lurks behind doors, and they do procedures on the bodies we don't know about.
 The whole embalming thing, if you ever do any research on it, is pretty freaky.
 It all culminates in this grand funerary service production.
 It's strange stuff.
-It just seemed like it would be a great area in which to make a film.
+It just seemed like a great area to make a film.